-This bucket list is 2 years in the making!
+Bucket List 2022 is here!!!
 We’re super excited to start checking each of these off…picnics in the park, playground hops, road trips, day trips, parades, and more!!!
-FYI- If you click on the download button below the image you will then be able to click on the underlined locations/events and will be directed to more information.
+FYI- If you click on the CLICK HERE below you will then be able to click on the underlined locations/events and will be directed to more information.
 Please feel free to share with family and friends.
-The purpose of this post is to help you and your family enjoy all the amazing destinations and events in the 419, Toledo, Ohio, and Michigan have to offer.
+The purpose of this post is to help you and your family enjoy all the amazing destinations and events the 419, Toledo, Ohio, and Michigan have to offer.
 Know of something fun we should add to our list?
-Please share in the comments…there’s so many fun things to do Toledo Summer Bucket List 2021 Part II is already in the works!
-Cheers to the best summer ever, loves!Read more
+Please share in the comments… there are so many fun things to do Toledo Summer Bucket List 2022 Part II is already in the works!
+Cheers to the best summer ever loves!Read more

 Grande coffee, full tank, lengthy playlist, and empty bladders, its road trip time, baby!!
 There is something so welcoming, comforting, dare I say, relaxing, about taking a day trip with the kids.
 Planning is minimal, packing is slim, and the fact that you still get to come home to your own bed at the end of the day is very appealing.
 Here are 5 fun day trip destinations (in order to make the most of your trip note the, “while you are here you might want to check out”, at the bottom of each) that will have you enjoying the novelty and excitement of the day and sleeping like a baby in your own bed at night.